 - A. At a minimum, provide a one (1) year warranty for all equipment, materials, and workmanship.
 Individual specifications sections within Division 28 may require additional warranty requirements for specific equipment or systems. - B. The warranty period for the entire installation described in this Division of the specifications shall commence on the date of substantial completion unless a whole or partial system or any separate piece of equipment or component is put into use for the benefit of any party other than the installing contractor with prior written authorization.
-In this instance, the warranty period shall commence on the date when such whole system, partial system or separate piece of equipment or component is placed in operation and accepted in writing by the Owner or their representative.

-C. Warranty requirements shall extend to correction, without cost to the final user, of all work and/or equipment found to be defective or nonconforming to the contract documents.
+In this instance, the warranty period shall commence on the date when such whole system, partial system or separate piece of equipment or component is placed in operation and accepted in writing by the Owner or their representative. - C. Warranty requirements shall extend to correction, without cost to the final user, of all work and/or equipment found to be defective or nonconforming to the contract documents.
 The Contractor shall bear the cost of correcting all damage resulting from such defects or nonconformance with contract documents exclusive of repairs required as a result of improper maintenance or operation, or of normal wear as determined by the Architect/Engineer.

-A. This Contractor shall maintain insurance coverage as set forth in Division 1 of these specifications.
+A. Contractor shall maintain insurance coverage as set forth in Division 0 of these specifications.

 - A. Where several manufacturers' names are given, the first named manufacturer constitutes the basis for job design and establishes the equipment quality required. - B. Equivalent equipment manufactured by the other named manufacturers may be used.
 Contractor shall ensure that all items submitted by these other manufacturers meets all requirements of the drawings and specifications and fits in the allocated space.
+When using other listed manufacturers, the Contractor shall assume responsibility for any and all modifications necessary (including, but not limited to structural supports, electrical connections and rough-in, and regulatory agency approval, etc.) and coordinate such with other contractors.
+The Architect/Engineer shall make the final determination of whether a product is equivalent.

-The Architect/Engineer shall make the final determination of whether a product is equivalent. - C. Any material, article or equipment of other unnamed manufacturers which will adequately perform the services and duties imposed by the design and is of a quality equal to or better than the material, article or equipment identified by the drawings and specifications may be used if approval is secured in writing from the Architect/Engineer via addendum.
+- C. Any material, article or equipment of other unnamed manufacturers which will adequately perform the services and duties imposed by the design and is of a quality equal to or better than the material, article or equipment identified by the drawings and specifications may be used if approval is secured in writing from the Architect/Engineer via addendum.
 The Contractor bears full responsibility for the unnamed manufacturers' equipment adequately meeting the intent of design.
 The Architect/Engineer may reject manufacturer at time of shop drawing submittal.
 The Contractor assumes all costs incurred by other trades on the project as a result of changes necessary to accommodate the offered material, equipment or installation method. - D. Should this Contractor be unable to secure approval from the Architect/Engineer for other unnamed manufacturers as outlined above, this Contractor may list voluntary add or deduct prices for alternate materials on the bid form.
 These items will not be used in determining the low bidder.
 Should a voluntary alternate material be accepted, This Contractor shall assume all costs that may be incurred as a result of using the offered material, article or equipment necessitating extra expense on This Contractor or on the part of other Contractors whose work is affected.